khaledkzy/research-project/RequestLifeCycle.md

 **Request–response, or request–reply** is one of the basic methods computers use to communicate with each other, in which the first computer sends a request for some data and the second computer responds to the request.

+The largest waste with current programming technologies comes from waiting for I/O to complete.

+When Node receives an HTTP request, it creates the req and res objects (which begin their life as instances of http.IncomingMessage and http.ServerResponse respectively).
+The intended purpose of those objects is that they live as long as the HTTP request does.

+Because of Node's asynchronous nature, there could be multiple req and res objects at any given time, distinguished only by the scope in which they live.
+This may sound confusing, but in practice, you never have to worry about that: when you write your code, you write it as if you were always ever dealing with one HTTP request, and your framework (Express, for example), manages multiple requests.

 **Request–response** is a message exchange pattern in which a requestor sends a request message to a replier system which receives and processes the request, ultimately returning a message in response.
 This is a simple, but powerful messaging pattern which allows two applications to have a two-way conversation with one another over a channel.
 This pattern is especially common in client–server architectures.

 ### Request-response lifecycle through a middleware is as follows: